 I also wanted to run two four-barrel throttle bodies for the vintage “dual quad” muscle car look.
 At the time I embarked on this journey the only way for me to do this was by using the Haltech and if I had my time over I’d definitely stay with the Haltech product.

-This is a complex swap, but is easy to knock over if you are methodical and read up a lot as you go (thank you, King Google!).
-Wiring is definitely NOT my forte so I was dreading the job of diving into the wiring loom which came with my Haltech Elite 950 ECU.
+On the face of it, changing your car to EFI is a complex and expensive swap, but is easy to knock over if you are methodical and read up a lot as you go (thank you, King Google!).
+Wiring is definitely NOT my forte so I was stoked with how simple the Haltech Premium wiring loom that came with my Elite 950 ECU is.

-This diagram (below) is the God sheet… well, this is the God sheet for the Haltech Elite 750 not my 950, but it is close enough.
-Basically, you match the wires on your loom to what the below says.
+This diagram (below) is the God sheet.
+Haltech sell a Basic and a Premium wiring loom, and I can’t recommend the Premium loom enough as it comes set-up with a fuse box and relays.
 Haltech have really saved the bacon of all of us who are pretty good at the old Shadetree Mechanic schtick, but are still a fair way short of professional status.

 After working out what wires go where, I noted what each wire was for and loosely grouped them together into their basic formats.
 So i had the 8 fuel injector wires together, the four wires going to the coils together, the wires going to the throttle bodies (idle air control, throttle position sensor, intake air temp, etc).